clemsos/mapmakers.space/_posts/2018-01-05-call-workshop.md

 ---
 layout: main
-title: "Workshop : Mapping spaces for making in Shenzhen and China"
+title: "Workshop : Mapping spaces for making"
-subtitle: A 10-days workshop to map, visualize and publish a zine about making in China
+subtitle: A 10-days workshop in Shenzhen and China to map, visualize and publish a zine about making
 thumbnail: /uploads/1280px-Makerspace_SLUB.jpg

 ---